scottysinclair/barleydb/README.md

 * Ownership causes inserts, updates and orphan removal to be performed.
 * Simple refferal causes inserts to be performed when the referred to entity is new.

+### Freshness checking (optimistic locking)
+BarleyDB will verify any optimistic locks defined on entities.
+* Relationship management works in combination with optimistic locking, so that owned data can cause the owner's optimistic lock to be updated.
+* The dependsOn relationship requires that the entity depended on must also be fresh, even if it is not being saved.

 ### Transaction management
 ```java
 ctx.setAutocommit(false);